 “By bringing together all levels of government, the private sector, international partners and the public, CISA strengthens the resilience of our nation’s critical infrastructure,” said Jeanette Manfra, assistant director for Cybersecurity at CISA in the Department of Homeland Security.
 She spoke on Sept.
 10, 2019, before the House Armed Services Committee’s Subcommittee on Intelligence and Emerging Threats and Capabilities, as well as the Committee on Oversight and Reform, and its Subcommittee on National Security.
 Manfra addressed the “Role of the United States government in Securing the Nation’s Internet Architecture.”

 “Our adversaries have been developing and using advanced cyber capabilities in attempts to undermine critical infrastructure, target our livelihoods and innovation, steal our national security secrets and threaten our democratic institutions,” Manfra said.

 Virtually every element of modern life now is dependent on cyber infrastructure, which encompasses routing and switching software, operational support systems and user applications, Manfra testified.

-Former National Security Advisor John Bolton stated publicly that the United States has expanded operations to counter digital espionage and other commercial hacks from adversaries.
+Former National Security Advisor John Bolton stated publicly that the United States has expanded operations to counter digital espionage and other commercial hacks.
 In June 2019, Bolton said America is “opening the aperture” and broadening the areas of space it intends to defend.